Bluehost vs WordPress: which one comes out ahead?

 When comparing WordPress vs Bluehost security-wise, WordPress is slightly more well-rounded with its measures in that it has firewalls for all of its plans.
 However, unfortunately, the full stack isn’t available for both platforms – especially if you’re on their cheaper plans.

 - Backup and recovery – Bluehost and WordPress offer daily automatic backup and easy recovery for their premium plans.
-Bluehost provides this service to its Choice Plus and Pro plans via CodeGuard.
-Meanwhile, WordPress offers it to its Business and eCommerce plans.

 Now, let’s take a look at how Bluehost’s and WordPress’ offerings differ from each other.
 Alongside the above mentioned free features, Bluehost also offers a few more security measures for an extra cost:

-- Domain privacy for $0.99/mo.
+- Domain privacy for $0.99/month.

-Contrastingly, I expected more security measures from WordPress.
+Contrastingly, we expected more security measures from WordPress.
 After all, the builder doesn’t allow custom plugins or code for its Free, Personal, and Premium plans, which means that you have to put the safety of your site in WordPress’ hands.
 Plus, most website builders usually take care of all aspects of security for their users.

 However, alas, WordPress doesn’t really offer all that much more: